|

 That is our Saturday.
 The

 word Sabbath means seventh.
-But
+Nowhere

 Paul and his company met with these people on this first day of the week to say

-his good-bys to them.
-One of the
+his good-bys.
+One of the main things

 Most, but maybe not all, feel this breaking of bread is what we call

 communion, or the Lord’s Supper.
-Luke
+It

-tells us that Paul would leave the next day so he “talked on and on” well
+leave the next day so he “talked on and on” well into the night.

 everyone could pay close attention, even to Paul’s speaking.